-The AT829CW is a quality lapel mic designed specifically for Audio Technica body-pack wireless transmitter.
+The AT829CW is a quality lapel mic designed specifically for the Audio Technica body-pack wireless transmitter.
 Of course, you can get the mic together with the transmitter.
 They are an excellent combination good for any purpose.
-AT829CW does not have any external module, like XLR mics.
-It uses a more compact four-pin connector that does not require so much phantom power and plugged directly into a transmitter makes a more efficient system.
+AT829CW doesn’t have any external modules, like XLR mics.
+It uses a more compact four-pin connector that does not require so much phantom power and plugged directly into a transmitter to make a more efficient system.

 It has to be pointed more or less precisely for best performance as this is a directional mic with a cardioid pattern.
-Collar is the best position for it.
+The collar is the best position for it.
 AT829CW can even work moderately loud stages requiring higher gain before feedback.
-One minor setback is it’s made of plastic.back to menu ↑
+One minor setback is it’s made of plastic.

 Shure BLX14/CVL-H10 Wireless System

 The Shure BLX14/CVL-H10 Wireless System looks beyond serious.
-It could be one of the things Men In Black wear, if they needed to make speeches.
+It could be one of the things Men In Black wear if they needed to make speeches.
 The receiver is not actually smaller than the above models.
-This particular model is only single channel, though.
-There is an option to upgrade to a dual channel function if need be.
+This particular model is only a single channel, though.
+There is an option to upgrade to a dual-channel function if need be.

 The Shure BLX14 also impresses with its operation range of 300 feet in line of sight.
-At a shorter range, it can shoot through several walls.back to menu ↑
+At a shorter range, it can shoot through several walls.

 We could not do this list leaving out the Saramonic SR-WM4C.
 Compact, cheap and lightweight, this VHF wireless microphone system is worth your cash as well.
 In fact, besides those adjectives there is one more superlative – the longest range of 60 meters is for you with this Saramonic.
 The high-band VHF is not for nothing.
 At that distance, there is always some interference but SR-WM4C’s 4 switchable channels keep the interference at bay.